llpeterson/data/trend.md

 At first blush, networks are purposely designed to be data-agnostic.
 If you collect it and want to ship to somewhere for analysis, the network is happy to do that for you.
-You might compress the data to reduce the bandwidth required to transmit it (afterall, the presumption is that there will be a lot of it), but otherwise big data is no different than plain old regular data.
+You might compress the data to reduce the bandwidth required to transmit it, but otherwise big data is no different than plain old regular data.
 But this ignores two important factors.